 1984 EJ met Nancy Lee (?)

 1980s Joseph Stiglitz and George Akerlof wrote a half-dozen papers on the “efficiency wage.”
-Unaware this came from Jaques via Baldamus and Behrend 1957, 1961.
+This idea had economic origins in Marshal (1920) and Knight (1924).
+Unaware this also came from Jaques via Baldamus and Behrend 1957, 1961.

 Awarded 2001 Nobel Prize in Economic Science for their work on this and on the impact of asymmetric information on market prices.

 Late-1980s Career Crossroads adopted at Chase Bank, Anheuser-Busch.
 In early 2000s adopted at JP Morgan in RSA.